 Our independent agents shop around to find you the best coverage.

-Your company needs key person insurance in the event that person dies suddenly or is incapacitated and unable to do their job.
-A key man policy can be:
+Your company needs key person insurance if an essential worker dies suddenly or is incapacitated and unable to do their job.
+A key person policy can be one of the following:

-- A standard life insurance policy, which covers a person if they die during the time period specified in their insurance policy.
+- A standard life insurance policy, which covers a worker if they die during the time period specified in their insurance policy.

-- Total and permanent disability insurance (TPD insurance), which covers disabilities or injuries that may occur to an individual.
+- Total and permanent disability insurance, which covers disabilities or injuries that may occur to an individual.

 - Trauma insurance, which also covers injuries or disabilities that may occur because of an unexpected accident.

-It can be difficult to put a monetary value on a person and the work they do for your company, so these policies are often for a specific monetary value that is agreed upon in advance when the policy is purchased.
+The policy's term is for a specified time period or until the person being insured is no longer with the company in the capacity of a key person.
+While it can be difficult to put a monetary value on a person and the work they do, these policies are often for a specific amount that's agreed upon when the policy is purchased.

 Why Do Businesses Need Key Person Life Insurance?

 The costs of losing an important member and leader of your business can be devastating.
 Without a business owner or key leaders, your company risks folding or going downhill.
 Key person insurance ensures that your company will be protected after a key person’s death or severe injury, so you can recover from the loss.